The death toll from a crackdown on protests in Iran jumps to at least 2,571, activists say

 On the streets, people also could be seen challenging plainclothes security officials, who were stopping passersby at random.

-State television also read a statement about mortuary and morgue services being free — a signal that some likely charged high fees for the release of bodies amid the crackdown.
+State television also read a statement about mortuary and morgue services being free — a signal that some likely charged high fees for the release of bodies during the crackdown.

-Khamenei, in a statement carried by state TV, praised the tens of thousands who took part in pro-government demonstrations nationwide on Monday.

-“This was a warning to American politicians to stop their deceit and not rely on traitorous mercenaries,” he said.
-“The Iranian nation is strong and powerful and aware of the enemy.”
+Security service personnel also apparently were searching for Starlink satellite internet terminals, as people in northern Tehran reported authorities raiding apartment buildings with satellite dishes.
+While satellite television dishes are illegal, many in the capital have them in homes, and officials broadly had given up on enforcing the law in recent years.